-If you’ve got a rifle that needs to get zeroed, this instructional video shows you how to do so in just two shots.
+If you've got a rifle that needs to get zeroed, this instructional video shows you how to sight in a rifle in just two shots.

 The one key thing that I'll re-emphasize is that after taking the first shot and making your adjustments, you need to keep the rifle very still, and so sandbags or some other type of support is critical.
 Otherwise, if you adjust your scope a few clicks and move the rifle, then you will lose your adjustment.

 If you haven't shot that rifle of yours in a while, dust it off and head to the range this weekend.
 And to make sure you're hitting where you're aiming, be sure to sight in your rifle!

 After winning History Channel’s Top Shot competition, Chris Cheng left a cushy job at Google to go have some fun as a professional marksman for Bass Pro Shops.
 Chris shoots in USPSA, IDPA, and 3-gun competitions across the country, and visit Bass Pro stores for appearances and weapons demos.
 He is a Staff Writer at The Firearm Blog and now on his own blog, ‘Top Shot Chris’, where I share my experiences in this new career path.www.topshotchris.com